Motorhead confirmed for the 2012 Rockstar Energy Drink Mayhem Festival

 Christian metal band As I Lay Dying have a reputation for a killer live show, and they’ll no doubt draw plenty of fans to Mayhem this year.
 Guitarist Nick Hipa recently told us that while the band’s members have Christian beliefs, their live show is for everyone.
 “Anyone who has seen this band knows that when they leave the show, they remember the show and our personalities,” Hipa said.
 “Everyone’s different beliefs are an aspect of them, but there’s isn’t an agenda behind the band as in being an evangelical band that’s trying to spread a certain message.

 “Just like with a normal band, whatever is one your mind or whatever you’re dealing with personally is going to come through in your lyrics.
 [Lead singer] Tim [Lambesis] is a very philosophical dude, so his Christian perspective shows through on the lyrics.”

-- As I Lay Dying Singer Tim Lambesis Will Stand Trial in Alleged Murder-for-Hire Plot
+- As I Lay Dying Singer Tim Lambesis Gets Six Years for Murder-for-Hire Plot

-- As I Lay Dying Singer Tim Lambesis Pleads Not Guilty in Murder-for-Hire Plot
+- As I Lay Dying Singer Tim Lambesis Pleads Guilty to Murder-For-Hire Charges